Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Malnutrition can cause the patient to be weak, tired, and unable to fight infection or finish cancer treatment.
+As a result, malnutrition can decrease the patient's quality of life and become life-threatening.
 Malnutrition may be made worse if the cancer grows or spreads.

 Eating the right amount of protein and calories is important for healing, fighting infection, and having enough energy.

 Anorexia and cachexia are common causes of malnutrition in cancer patients.

 Anorexia is the loss of appetite or desire to eat.
 It is a common symptom in patients with cancer.
 Anorexia may occur early in the disease or later, if the cancer grows or spreads.
 Some patients already have anorexia when they are diagnosed with cancer.
 Most patients who have advanced cancer will have anorexia.
 Anorexia is the most common cause of malnutrition in cancer patients.